Our vision with Herefish is to automate busy work across the recruiting cycle, and Semantic Job Match is another step toward fulfilling that vision.

 What data does Herefish consider when matching?

 Semantic Match allows you to Match Jobs to Candidates that are similar in Title, Location, Category, Skills, Specialties or Industries.
 This is optimized for English-speaking countries at this time.
+If this doesn't apply to you, our Job Syncing Feature may be a better option for you if you are outside of these countries.

 Semantic Match Potential Data Points